JudeWells/plixer/README.md

 pip install -r requirements.txt

 ```
-Modify this file in your dock2grid install to use float16:
+Modify this file in your dock2grid install if you want to use float16 (optional):
 `venv/lib/python3.11/site-packages/docktgrid/config.py`
 ```python
 DTYPE = torch.bfloat16